 The Barnes Foundation is a world-renowned art institution that houses an exceptional collection of artworks spanning various periods and styles.
 Established by Dr. Albert C. Barnes in the early 20th century, the foundation boasts an impressive array of pieces by artists such as Renoir, Cézanne, Matisse, and Picasso, among others.

 What sets the Barnes Foundation apart is its distinctive approach to display and interpretation.
-The collection is presented in carefully curated ensembles, blending different art forms, cultures, and time periods.
+The collection is presented in carefully curated ensembles, blending different art forms, cultures, and periods.

 Neighbourhoods and Local Flavor